Click on link for information on Free Whooping Cough Booster

 Primary Birthing Units

-Antenatal care is offered from onsite clinics and out of hours for any concerns related to the pregnancy.
-Labour/birth care is provided by experienced midwifery staff in the unit or by your self employed midwife who has access to use the facility.
-These midwife-led units offer pools for labour and/or water birth as an option during childbirth.
+Labour/birth care is provided by experienced midwifery staff in the unit or by your lead maternity carer midwife.
+These midwife-led units offer pools for labour and/or water birth as an option.

 An obstetrician is a specialist doctor who provides care for women with complications from the last pregnancy, during this pregnancy, childbirth or the postnatal period.
-If you require this level of care during antenatal, labour or postnatal periods, your midwife/GP will discuss referral with you.
-You may see the obstetrician once or multiple times depending on the circumstances.
-Obstetrician clinics are offered at Manukau and Botany SuperClinics™ as well as Pukekohe and Papakura Maternity Units.
+Your midwife/GP will discuss referral with you.
+You may see the obstetrician once or a number of times depending on the reasons.
+Clinics are held at Manukau and Botany SuperClinics™ as well as Pukekohe and Papakura Maternity Units.

-Birthing for women who require secondary care will usually be at Middlemore Hospital.
+Women who have higher risk pregnancies will usually be advised to birth at Middlemore Hospital.